Noncommutative Poisson vertex algebras and Courant-Dorfman algebras: Double Courant--Dorfman algebras

-As Roytenberg pointed out, a $\kk$-module $N$ equipped with a bracket $[-,-]$ satisfying condition \eqref{eq:CD-comm.d} above is called a ($\kk$-)Leibniz algebra.
-Moreover, if the pairing $\langle-,-\rangle$ is nondegenerate, the action of $N$ on $C$ completely determines the derivation $\partial$, so \eqref{eq:CD-comm.e} and \eqref{eq:CD-comm.f} are redundant.
-In this case, the notion of a Courant--Dorfman algebra coincides with that of a Courant algebroid (see \cite{Roy09} and references therein).
+As Roytenberg pointed out, a vector space $\cE$ equipped with a bracket $[-,-]$ satisfying \eqref{eq:CD-comm.d} is called a ($\kk$-)Leibniz algebra.
+Moreover, if the pairing $\langle-,-\rangle$ is nondegenerate, the action of $\cE$ on $\cO$ completely determines the derivation $\partial$, so \eqref{eq:CD-comm.e} and \eqref{eq:CD-comm.f} are redundant, and one recovers the definition of Courant algebroids of \cite{Roy00} (see \cite{Roy09} and references therein).